Install WordPress on Ubuntu 20.04

 The command should output information about your current PHP version and a few other details.

-you need to move it into your PATH and ensure that it has execute permissions:
+, you need to move it into your server’s PATH

 chmod +x wp-cli.phar